SyncfusionExamples/How-to-maintain-the-count-of-visible-axis-labels-in-Xamarin.Forms-Charts/README.md

-# How to maintain the count of visible axis labels in Xamarin.Forms Charts
+# How to set the count of visible axis labels in Xamarin.Forms Charts